kungfunick/hive/README.md

 ```
 Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
 Is the docker daemon running?
 ```
 Make sure that docker is running!
-Took a while to track it down.

 To check the overlay network: